Create Data Matrix PDF with HIBC Barcode in Java

 Direct Download Option

 You can also download the JAR file directly from GroupDocs.Signature for Java releases and add it to your project’s classpath manually.
-This approach works well if you’re working in environments with restricted internet access.
+This approach works well in restricted‑network environments.

 Getting a License

-For development and testing, request a free trial or temporary license from GroupDocs.
-This removes watermarks and unlocks all features.
+Request a free trial or temporary license from GroupDocs to remove watermarks and unlock all features.
 Production deployments require a purchased license.

 Basic Initialization